accessibilitywars/zaw2/content/builds/heal-alac-chronomancer.md

 #### Principles of generating Alacrity/Quickness
 1. Generate Clones using autos - {{ skill(id="10291") }}.
 2. Use shatter skills when clones are full to heal allies and grant alacrity/quickness.
+3. Using Phantasm skills from your weapon skills and utilties also generate a significant amount of alacrity/quickness.

-> <small>In an experienced group, assuming you have a herald, players who avoid damage and are expert at mechanics, these two steps are the core foundation of your build.</small>
+> 1. <small>In an experienced group, assuming you have a herald, players who avoid damage and are expert at mechanics, these two steps are the core foundation of your build.</small>
-> <small>Your last attack on the auto chain generates clones so you won't have enough quickness if you don't finish the auto chains.
+> 1. <small>Your last attack on the auto chain generates clones so you won't have enough quickness if you don't finish the auto chains.
 Nobody actually watches the chain but you know you need to auto when your clones are not coming.</small>
-> <small>The rotation for quickness and alacrity is the same.</small>
+> 1. <small>The rotation for quickness and alacrity is the same.</small>
-> <small>You need to reserve backup when you can't generate clones or give boons.
+> 1. <small>You need to reserve backup when you can't generate clones or give boons.
 That's what the utilities are for.</small>
-> <small>Phantasms generate more alacrity than clones, it will be good to bring at least 1-2.</small>
+> 1. <small>Phantasms generate more alacrity than clones, it will be good to bring at least 1-2.</small>

 #### Maintenance Heals
 1. Clone generation provides a small but steady heal.